xxxifan/Devbox2/README.md

     }
 }
 ```
-4. use Devbox.Theme or turn off your windowActionBar in your style
+4.use Devbox.Theme or turn off your windowActionBar in your style
 ```
 <style name="AppTheme" parent="Devbox.AppTheme">
 </style>
 ```

-5. feel free to copy a proguard rules to your app project from here
+5.feel free to copy a proguard rules to your app project from here
 > [proguard-rules.pro](https://github.com/xxxifan/Devbox2/blob/master/library/proguard-rules.pro)

 ```warning: using this library may add up your method count at least 15000+.```